How to Start a Business

 Doing business with the City of Jacksonville

-• Bidding Opportunities for Work with the City of Jacksonville: If you’d like to work with the city, check the bid opening schedule and learn about bid awards for contractual services and supplies, professional services, and capital improvements.
+If you’d like to work with the city, check the city’s Bidding Opportunities page and learn about bid awards for contractual services and supplies, professional services, and capital improvements.
 Contracts with the city can range from landscaping to engineering design services.

 Connecting with the local business community